Shrimp Scampi Recipe

 Instructions

-• Whisk in the wine, and season with salt, black pepper, and red pepper flakes; bring to a simmer and continue to cook for about 2 minutes, or until liquid is reduced by half.
+• Add the wine and seasonings.
+Whisk in the wine, and season with salt, black pepper, and red pepper flakes; bring to a simmer and continue to cook for about 2 minutes, or until the liquid is reduced by half.

-• Add the shrimp and cook for 2 to 3 minutes, or until they turn pink and opaque on all sides.
+• Cook the shrimp.
+Add the shrimp and cook for 2 to 3 minutes, or until they turn pink and opaque on all sides.

-• Serve shrimp scampi over rice, pasta, or with bread.
+• Serve.
+Serve shrimp scampi over your favorite pasta, rice, or with bread.

 Notes

-• Jumbo Shrimp: Opt for jumbo or larger shrimp in scampi for a plump and juicy outcome.
+• Shrimp Options: Opt for jumbo shrimp or large shrimp in scampi for a plump and juicy outcome.

-• Avoid Overcooking: Ensure the shrimp are cooked only until they turn opaque to prevent them from becoming chewy.
+• Avoid Overcooking: Cook the shrimp only until they turn opaque to prevent them from becoming chewy.

-• Customize to Taste: Feel free to adjust the recipe – double the sauce, add more shrimp, or increase garlic per your preference.
+• Customize to Taste: Feel free to adjust the recipe—double the sauce, add more shrimp, or increase the garlic to your preference.

 • Broth as a Wine Substitute: If you prefer not to use wine, replace it with chicken broth and a bit of lemon juice.